Myles Straw Player Props: Guardians vs. Rangers

 Myles Straw At The Plate

-- In 89 games played this season, he has not gone deep.
+- He has not hit a long ball in his 90 games this year.

-- Straw has driven in a run in 13 games this year (14.6%), including two games with multiple runs batted in.
+- Straw has driven in a run in 13 games this season (14.4%), including two games with multiple runs batted in.

-- He has scored in 31 games this year (34.8%), including multiple runs in six games.
+- In 34.4% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (6.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.